 As LIM Home Solutions in Van Nuys, CA, says,

 Have your designer take measurements and show you some design ideas, along with all the different options possible.
 You will receive a 2D design layout so you can see what your finished yard will look like once the synthetic turf is installed.
-Artificial turf will cost most homeowners $3,000 - $4,000 to install and will usually come with an 8–15-year warranty.
+Artificial turf costs most homeowners $3,000 to $10,000 to install and will usually come with an 8–15-year warranty.

 Sprinklers are essential to keeping your landscaping investment maintained and healthy.
 Rather than having to take the time out of your busy day, consider getting a sprinkler system that provides great coverage and allows for easy scheduling.